TitansProductions/tp_containers/README.md

 ### Open custom container by its ID

+- You are allowed to edit the specified event since we provide it public, mostly for safety reasons.
+- A container ID is located on `tp_containers` sql table.
 ```lua
 TriggerClientEvent("tp_containers:client:openInventoryContainerById", source, containerId) -- Server side to client side.
 TriggerEvent("tp_containers:server:registerCustomContainer", containerId) -- Client side to client side.